YuWaiPang/youFast-Desktop/README.md

 youFast does not follow traditional approach to build data cubes to support multi-dimensional reporting.
 It is because building a data cube is a very heavily computing and time consuming exercise, so it is unlikely this approach can support real-time reporting.
 So youFast has built its distinctive algorithm to achieve real-time multidimensional reporting.

-If your SQL Server implements the youFast algorithm, real-time SQL Server multidimensional reporting may be significantly faster.
+If your SQL Server implements the youFast algorithm, your SQL Server multidimensional reporting may be significantly faster.

 The contributor now evaluates the next open source project.
 Since he has a strong background in the finance department of some listed companies, his preference will consider to build a set of reusable front-end and back-end libraries to support software developers building their next generation of Finance ERP.